-BSNS 6120 Managerial Accounting
+6120 Managerial Accounting

-Students develop skills in the use of accounting information for planning, controlling, and decision-making.
+Students develop skills in the use of accounting information for planning, controlling, and decisionmaking.
 Students perform financial statement analysis for the purpose of evaluating firm performance and assessing financial condition.
 The student's analytical ability is developed through the use of problems and cases that stress application.

-BSNS 6130 Managerial Economics

-This course emphasizes the application of microeconomic skills to contemporary business decisions, which include production, cost, demand, pricing, and profits.
+6130 Managerial Economics This course emphasizes the application of microeconomic skills to contemporary business decisions, which include production cost demand pricing and profits.
+Further economic relationships are infe which include production, cost, demand, pricing, and profits.
 Further economic relationships are inferred by applying estimation techniques to actual data.